Tango can be just a dance.

 A few days ago, a colleague asked about working for my former boss because she had been interviewed by my former boss.
 I found myself being objective.
 I suggested that she had learned some wisdom since her first years as a supervisor.
 Also, I trusted my colleague's own wisdom to do well under my former boss.
 After all, everyone has to walk on the hard path to wisdom.
 Dancing cannot take away hard facts, but it has washed away any need to express unresolved bitterness.

-I got into a my car after that dance with my boss to drive to a new city and a new job.
+I got into a my car after that dance with my boss to drive to Washington D.C. and a new job.
 I wondered if the feeling would last.
 More than just last, this empathy has grown, although I know how much she hurt me and others, it doesn't haunt me anymore.
+Dancing with the enemy will proabably always better than arguing with them.

 Tango is only a dance.